dashpay/docs/introduction/information.rst

   attacker’s hashed transaction block.

 Address
-  A Dash address is used to Send / Receive a Payment on the Dash network.
+  A Dash address is used to :ref:`Send/Receive a Payment <dashcore-send- receive>` on the Dash network.
 It contains a string of alphanumeric characters, but can also be represented as a scannable QR code.
 A Dash address is also the public key in the pair of keys used by Dash holders to digitally sign transactions (see Public key).

 Algorithm
   In mathematics and computer science, an `algorithm